pguin-sudo/spheres-sandbox/README.md

 Welcome to the **Simple Sphere Sandbox** project!
 This is a Rust-based application that allows users to interact with simple physics simulations involving spheres.
 You can summon dynamic and static spheres and restart the simulation at any time.

-Sphere Properties
+## Sphere Properties
-- **Color:** The color of each sphere indicates its level of damping.
+- **Color**: The color of each sphere indicates its level of damping.
 A more intense color reflects higher damping, while a most blue shade indicates bigger damping.
-- **Size:** The size of the sphere (calculated using the area formula) represents its weight.
+- **Size**: The size of the sphere (calculated using the area formula) represents its weight.
 Larger spheres are heavier and will behave differently under simulated physics.

 ## Controls